2021.02

 Monitoring

-To monitor an Imply cluster, you can use:
+To monitor an Imply cluster, you can use the following monitoring solutions:

-• Clarity, a visual performance analysis tool that lets you identify and solve performance issues of an Imply cluster.
+• Clarity, a visual Application Performance Monitoring (APM) tool that lets you identify and solve performance issues of an Imply cluster.

 • In cloud deployments, you can further enable monitoring of the metadata store (Amazon RDS, by default) using CloudWatch.
 See Monitoring the metadata store with CloudWatch for more information.